vitto4/hifumi/README.md

   (fancy reaching out ? claim your [Free OSINT Technique™](https://cheatsheet.haax.fr/open-source-intelligence-osint/platforms-hunting/github/#finding-user-e-mail))
 - The *dataset* from which all words are sourced lives on GitHub as a separate project : [`MinnaNoDS`](https://github.com/vitto4/MinnaNoDS).
-- Files starting with an `@` symbol are definitions of basic concepts and building blocks for the app.
+- Some of the files are prefixed with `@`.
   I wanted them grouped together.
-It may not be pretty, but it works c:
+It may not be pretty, but it works c: <br>
+  Looking back, I believe these could have been categorised as *models* or *data classes*.
 - To save on asset size, fonts have been subsetted.
   - <ins>Noto Serif Japanese</ins> to `あ`
   - <ins>New Tegomin</ins> to `あ字言葉準備中.`